selforganising/book/week2/jquery.md

-# Quick recap of JavaScript, Ajax and jQuery
+# JavaScript, Ajax and jQuery

 ###Prerequisites